HisamSufian/news_article_prediction/README.md

 ```

 # Running the Notebook
 1. Launch Jupyter: jupyter notebook # OR jupyter lab

 2. Open the File: Navigate to and open News_Article_Share_Prediction.ipynb.

 3. Run Cells: Execute the notebook cells sequentially to perform the data loading, preprocessing, model training, and evaluation steps.

 ## 🧠 Methodology and Key Steps
 The analysis within the notebook follows a typical machine learning workflow:

 1. Data Loading & Initial Exploration:
--Data is loaded from a xlsx.
+- Data is loaded from a xlsx.
--Initial checks for missing values, data types, and distribution of the target variable (share count/category).
+- Initial checks for missing values, data types, and distribution of the target variable (share count/category).

 2. Feature Engineering & Preprocessing:
 -Handling categorical features (e.g., one-hot encoding for publishing channels).
 -Feature Scaling (Normalization or Standardization) to prepare numerical features for the model.
 -Feature selection to identify the most impactful features (e.g., using correlation matrices or feature importance).

 3. Model Training (Classification):
--The problem is treated as a classification task (e.g., predicting 'High Share' or 'Low Share').
+- The problem is treated as a classification task (e.g., predicting 'High Share' or 'Low Share').
--Multiple algorithms are likely tested (e.g., Logistic Regression, Decision Trees, Random Forest, or XGBoost).
+- Multiple algorithms are likely tested (e.g., Logistic Regression, Decision Trees, Random Forest, or XGBoost).
--Hyperparameter tuning (GridSearchCV or RandomizedSearchCV) is performed to optimize model performance.
+- Hyperparameter tuning (GridSearchCV or RandomizedSearchCV) is performed to optimize model performance.

 4. Evaluation:
--Models are evaluated using metrics such as Accuracy, Precision, Recall, F1-Score, and the ROC AUC curve.
+- Models are evaluated using metrics such as Accuracy, Precision, Recall, F1-Score, and the ROC AUC curve.

 ## 📂 File Structure
 news_article_prediction/